©Olivier Papegnies

 May

-First COVID-19 case confirmed in the camp
+The first COVID-19 case confirmed in the refugee camp.

 August

-Internet in the camp was restored
+Internet in the camp restored.

 December